Brugman/domain-tool/README.md

 Configuration is done in the `.env` file.

-`APP_ENV`: Set this to `local` and no password check will be performed.
+`APP_ENV`: Set this to `local` and no password check will be performed.<br>
-`APP_DEBUG`: Do you want to see errors?
+`APP_DEBUG`: Do you want to see errors?<br>
 `APP_PASSWORD`: If you set a password then load the app with `?password=YOURPASSWORD`.

 ## Disclaimer

-This app uses curl on your server to ping the remote websites.
-If you open this app up for public use, others will be able send those pings on behalf of your website.
-Too many pings can be considered a Denial of Service attack, and your server may face the consequences.
+This app uses your server to ping remote websites.
+If you open this app up for public use, others will be able send those pings on behalf of your server.
+Too many pings can be considered a Denial of Service attack, and you as the server owner may be penalized.
 We recommended running this app either locally, or online at a secret URL with a strong password.

 ## Contributing